 Your masseter muscle is your primary chewing muscle — not the only one,1 but the main one — and it covers the sides of the jaw just behind the cheeks.
-It’s also the main muscle that clenches your jaw and grinds your teeth, unfortunately, and it’s one of the most common locations for trigger points in the entire human body.2 It is an accomplice in many cases of bruxism (that’s Latin for “grinding your teeth”) and temporomandibular joint syndrome (a painful condition of the jaw joint), and probably other unexplained painful problems in the area — it will be either a contributing factor or a complication.
+And so it’s also the muscle that clenches your jaw and grinds your teeth, unfortunately, and it’s one of the most common locations for trigger points in the human body.2 It is an accomplice in many cases of bruxism (that’s Latin for “grinding your teeth”) and temporomandibular joint syndrome (jaw joint pain), and probably other unexplained painful problems in the area — it will be either a contributing factor or a complication.

-Not only does the masseter muscle probably harbour the most common trigger points in the human body, the masseter is also the strongest muscle in the human body (pound for pound), although many variables make this difficult to be sure of.4 Together with the temporalis muscle and a few other smaller muscles, most people can generate at least about 68 kilograms of force (kgf) between their teeth.
+Not only does the masseter muscle probably harbour some of the most common trigger points in the human body, the masseter is also the strongest muscle in the human body (pound for pound), although many variables make this difficult to be sure of.3 Together with the temporalis muscle and a few other smaller muscles, most people can generate at least about 68 kilograms of force (kgf) between their teeth.
 For contrast, the world record for human bite strength is 442 kgf.
-442!5 More than six times normal.
+442!4 More than six times normal.
 A human shark!

-Muscles might all seem similar, but it’s amazing how specialized they can be.
-The masseter gets extraordinary strength from a “multipennate” arrangement of fibres that’s like a complex feather — fibres converging diagonally on several internal tendons.6 This feathered arrangement favours torque over speed, making the masseter a very “low gear” muscle, slow but powerful and efficient, lots of chewing bang for your masseter buck.
-The physics details are a bit mind-bendy.7
+It’s amazing how specialized muscles can be.
+The masseter gets extraordinary strength from a “multipennate” arrangement of fibres that’s like a complex feather — fibres converging diagonally on several internal tendons.5 This feathered arrangement favours torque over speed, making the masseter a “low gear” muscle, slow but powerful and efficient, lots of chewing bang for your masseter buck.
+Lots of torque.
+The physics details are a bit mind-bendy.6

-It’s easy enough to imagine why this muscle might enjoy the occasional massage.
-Whose jaw isn’t a bit tense?
-But the masseter’s potential to wreak havoc — and its need for therapy — is often underestimated by everyone, both patients and professionals.
+A little muscle rubbing and stretching probably eases pain and stiffness at least a little,7 and it’s easy to imagine why this muscle might enjoy that: whose jaw isn’t at least a little bit tense?
+But the masseter’s potential to cause trouble — and its need for some massage — is often underestimated by both patients and professionals.
 (Although I’m pleased to see a surprisingly strong interest in the subject amongst dental specialists.)
-When irritated, masseter muscle knots can cause and/or aggravate several problems:
+When irritated, masseter muscle knots can cause and/or complicate several problems:

 Tension headaches, of course — this makes strong intuitive sense to most people.
-There seems to be a pretty strong connection between tension headaches and jaw clenching.
-This is partly due to the temporalis muscle, which is reflexively massaged by everyone with a headache.
-But the masseter is often neglected, even though it is by far the more powerful jaw muscle.
-They really both need some attention — massaging above and below the cheekbone.
-I actually considered defining Spot No. 7 as the temple and the masseter.8
+There seems to be a clear link between tension headaches and jaw muscle tension.8 This is mostly due to the temporalis muscle, which is reflexively massaged by everyone with a headache (the temples).
+But the masseter is often neglected, even though it is more powerful and clenchy.
+They both need some attention — massaging above and below the cheekbone.
+I actually considered defining Spot No. 7 as the temple and the masseter.9

-Earaches and toothaches — which are much less obvious.
+Earaches and toothaches — which are much less obviously associated with the masseter.
 A masseter trigger point can radiate pain directly into a tooth.
-Travell and Simons quip, “This can lead to disastrous results for an innocent tooth.”9 I once suffered a dramatic case of a “toothache” that was completely relieved by a massage therapist the day before an emergency appointment with the dentist: a particularly vivid experience, which originally got me interested in trigger points.
+Travell and Simons quip, “This can lead to disastrous results for an innocent tooth.”10 I once suffered a dramatic case of a “toothache” that was completely relieved by a massage therapist the day before an emergency appointment with the dentist: a particularly vivid experience, and in fact the one that originally got me interested in trigger points.

 Fortunately, it’s easy — really easy — to massage and soothe your own masseter muscle, which is what makes it such a particularly perfect Perfect Spot.
 It has both great needs and it’s unusually easy and satisfying to self-massage.